forgreatness/star_wars_web_app/README.md

 The purpose of the app is to use React Router to create a multi-page application based on client side routing.
 The application will serve users information about Star Wars categorized into groups of Characters, Planets, and Film evolving around the subject.

-The goal of this assignment is to use React Router to create a moderately complex, multi-page application based on simulated application data.
 ![Application mock](app-mock.jpg)

 The application you write should contain three main structural elements, each of which is described below.
 Importantly, you must use React Router to implement the application's navigational features.